 Colgate University invites applications for the Olive B. O’Connor Fellowship in Creative Writing.
 This year we invite applications for:

-- One fellowship in poetry
+- One fellowship in fiction

 - One fellowship in nonfiction